"WHAT IS A SPORTS MASSAGE"

-As I often get asked what’s the difference Today I’ll share two case studies that highlight the difference in types of massage, then answer some of the common questions on types of massages in an FAQ.
+As I often get asked what’s the difference, today I’ll share two case studies that highlight the difference in types of massage.
+After, we’ll then answer some of the common questions on types of massages in an FAQ.

 jane who has booked a “sport massage”.

 Jane is training for a triathlon, and is experiencing very tight calves, and mid-back pain, as well as tight hip flexors.
 After questioning, it is determined that the main cause of Jane’s tightness is her long hours training on the bike and turbo!

 Specific massage techniques are used to release these muscles, and these techniques are similar to those used in a remedial massage.
 The difference however, is that a professional massage therapist will understand all the muscles involved in the sport training, and hence potential level of tightness based on the activity!

 Based on the scheduled event, and training load, we can better recommend the frequency of sports massage so that Jane can be at her absolute best on race day!
 And injury free!!